-Our guest blogger Dyuthi Kumar, a junior at California High School in California, started a SAVE Promise Club at her school last year after hearing about the program from a leadership advisor.
+Our guest blogger Dyuthi Kumar, a senior at California High School in California, started a SAVE Promise Club at her school after hearing about the program from a leadership advisor.
 Serving as president of the Club, it quickly grew from about a dozen members to more than 40 in the first year alone.

-In March, thousands of schools and youth organizations from across the United States will participate in Say Something Week!
+Each year, thousands of schools and youth organizations from across the United States participate in Say Something Week!
 This week is a time for us to acknowledge the crucial role students play in keeping their communities safe.

 Students are encouraged to be changemakers, to use their voices to ask for help when they see someone struggling.
 Or when they need help themselves.
 And to continue creating a more connected community where no student feels socially excluded.

 It is unsurprising that during a global pandemic and constant political, social, and economic instability, many Americans are finding themselves wrought with anxiety, depression, and overall mental and emotional degradation.

 “Students are losing family members, struggling financially, and unable to find normalcy in everyday life… It is now, more than ever, of utmost importance that we create feelings of connection and unity among young adults.”

 Three out of Four Teens Facing Mental Health Challenges